dogenzen/CarND-LaneLines-P1/README.md

 ### Improvements

-A possible improvement that is implemented in the pipeline is to consider slopes to eliminate extraneous lines.
+A possible improvement would be to consider the slopes to eliminate extraneous lines.
 When a lane is not detected, a few previous frames could be considered to extrapolate but the pipeline has to be robust to not over compensate for more than a couple frames.
 A moving average of lines over certain number of frames could be computed to keep the detetcted lane lines to smoothen, especially when the lanes turn.